VSalashnyi/car-protect-simple-menu/README.txt

 This is a test task for a Junior front-end developer position in Vocter company. http://vocter.com

-Initial idea was taken from http://autoprotech.ua/ so you can take a look how a similar functionality forks there.

 Look at a PSD file in the repo and create a markup for a module described in it.

 - Plans (basic, standard etc) should be selected via cursor hover.